stevenhurwitt/reliant-scrape/README.md

     - creds ```json``` is a simple file with ```user``` and ```password``` fields
 - run the ```python``` file thru vscode, command line, etc
 - use the ```jupyter notebook``` to debug, etc

+## to do

+- error check data and push to bigquery table or some cloud db - backup daily/often?